aGIToz/kFineTuning/README.md

 ![warmUpAcc](./images/warmUpAcc.png)
 Figure below shows the valdiation accuracy by the end of final phase consist of 100 epochs and unfreezing the conv layers 15 onwards was 95.59%.
 ![fullFineTuningAcc](./images/fullFineTuningAcc.png)
-Below is sklearn classification report for warm-up phase(left) and final phase(right) for 17 classes showing the following:
+Below is sklearn classification report after the warm-up phase(left) and final phase(right) for 17 classes showing the following:
 - **precision**: The intuitively the ability of the classifier not to label as positive a sample that is negative.
 - **recall**:  The intuitively the ability of the classifier to find all the positive samples.
 - **support**:The support is the number of occurrences of each class in y_true.